dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/table/info.md

 ## Accessibility

-Tables do both serve a way of navigation for screen readers and other assertive technologies.
+Tables do both serve as a way of navigation for screen readers and other assertive technologies.
 But they also help to give data an ordered structure.

 Use the documentation from [MDN – The Table element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) for more information on making semantic correct tables, including `scope`, `align`, `colSpan` and `rowSpan`.